kernelci/kcidb/ADMINISTRATOR_GUIDE.md

                                                    `---------------> bot@kernelci.org

-BigQuery stores the report dataset and serves it to Grafana dashboards hosted on staging.kernelci.org, as well as to any clients invoking `kcidb-query` or using the kcidb library to query the database.
+BigQuery stores the report dataset and serves it to Grafana dashboards hosted on kcidb.kernelci.org, as well as to any clients invoking `kcidb-query` or using the kcidb library to query the database.

-Whenever a client submits reports, either via `kcidb-submit` or the kcidb library, they go to a Pub/Sub message queue topic named `kcidb_new`, then to the `kcidb_load_queue` "Cloud Function", which loads the data to the BigQuery dataset, and then pushes it to `kcidb_loaded` topic.
+Whenever a client submits reports, either via `kcidb-submit` or the kcidb library, they go to a Pub/Sub message queue topic named `kcidb_new`, then to the `kcidb_load_queue` "Cloud Function", which loads the data to the BigQuery dataset, and then pushes the list of updated objects to `kcidb_updated` topic.
 The `kcidb_load_queue` function is triggered periodically via messages to `kcidb_trigger` topic, pushed there by the Cloud Scheduler service.

 That topic is watched by `kcidb_spool_notifications` function, which picks up the data, generates report notifications, and stores them in a Firestore